UKHomeOffice/rtp-io-lib/README.md

 2. Edit this .credentials file to fill in the artifactory security credentials (amend the realm name and host where necessary)

 > activator publish

+Note that initially this project refers to some libraries held within a private Artifactory.
+However, those libraries have been open sourced under https://github.com/UKHomeOffice.

 Example Usage
 -------------